otomatik/company-carousel/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+To generate the test results in order to visualize them in the storybook:
+`$ yarn test:generate-output`

 ### `$ yarn storybook`

 Runs the storybook (ui gallery).<br>